Thunderbolts Win The President's Cup!

 Latest News

-Individual game tickets and group packages are on sale for this 2023-24 season.
-Season tickets for the 2023-24 season are also on sale.
-Call 812-422-BOLT or visit our all-new website (www.evansvillethunderbolts.com) for details.
+Season tickets for the 2025-26 season are on sale now.
+Call 812-422-BOLT(2658) or visit our website (www.evansvillethunderbolts.com) for details.

 About Evansville Thunderbolts: The Evansville Thunderbolts is the area’s only professional hockey team.
 The Thunderbolts are a proud member of the SPHL.
 The team is owned and operated by VW Sports, L.L.C, a subsidiary of VenuWorks, Inc. www.evansvillethunderbolts.com